TT-Sparse: Learning Sparse Rule Models with Differentiable Truth Tables

 \section{\textsc{TT-Sparse}}

 In this section, we introduce \textsc{TT-Sparse}, a \textbf{T}ruth \textbf{T}able-based \textbf{Sparse} neural block.
-Each node in the \textsc{TT-Sparse} layer can be understood as a learnable truth table logic over its inputs, we call them Learnable Truth Table (LTT) nodes interchangeably.
+Each node in the \textsc{TT-Sparse} layer can be understood as a learnable truth table logic over its inputs; we call them Learnable Truth Table (LTT) nodes interchangeably.
 This block is the core interpretable unit that transforms input features into Boolean rules.
 Let $\vec{x}$ be the $n$-dimensional input vector to the layer, and there are $M$ LTT nodes in the layer.

-There are three aspects of a \textsc{TT-Sparse} layer: the connection selection, the linear operation of the selected inputs, and the binarization.
+The \textsc{TT-Sparse} layer comprises of 3 components: the connection selection, the linear operation of the selected inputs, and the binarization.
 The connection selection mechanism leverages the soft \textsc{TopK} operator we introduce to enable learning by backpropagation of the loss by relaxing the discrete, non-differentiable selection of the traditional \textsc{TopK}.